utelecon/utelecon.github.io/src/pages/en/utol/lecturers/materials/index.md

   * Example: Lecture materials for the first class (4/6)
 * “Contents”
   * Enter a description of the course materials.
-* “Publication period” (Required)
+* “Publication period” (Required; Please check carefully)
   * Example: From the day before the start of classes to the day of the final exam
   * Start date and time of publication: To avoid a sudden increase in the load on UTOL immediately before the start of classes, it is a good idea to make the course materials available at least a day before the start of classes, so that students can download them in advance.

-  * End date of publication: It is a good idea that, when to setting this date, to add some extra days so that students can view the materials up to the exam date or the final assignment deadline.
+  * End date of publication: It is a good idea, when setting this date, to add some extra days so that students can view the materials up to the exam date or the final assignment deadline.
     * The end date of the semester is set as the default day.
 However, the **exam date and assignment deadline for some subjects may be later than the end date of the semester (especially in the A semester and A2 term)**, so please check the schedule carefully and set the date accordingly.

 ![](./03-settings-02.png)